About this event

 The social programme is in development and will include iconic London venues, including the Tower of London - worthy of a 60th birthday celebration!
 For more information scroll down to the section marked 'Social events'.

-The academic programme showcases major developments in Veterinary anaesthesia since the foundation of the AVA and looks towards the future of our specialty.
+The academic programme showcases major developments in Veterinary Anaesthesia since the foundation of the AVA and looks towards the future of their specialty.
 A majority of the academic programme will be delivered in a hybrid manner and recorded to allow as many colleagues as possible to participate from across the globe.

 CME